ksc98/aws-mongo/README.md

 `ssh -i /path/to/key.pem user@my-instance-public-dns-name -Nf -L 27018:localhost:27017`

-Explanation:
+-> Authenticate using your private key

 > `ssh -i /path/to/key.pem user@my-instance-public-dns-name`

--> Authenticate using your private key

 `-f` \
 -> Run this command in background